-Mexican prosecutors investigate potential kidnapping in Cancun
+Mexican police rescue 25 kidnapping victims in Cancun

 The attorney general’s office is investigating whether the incident was instigated by a dispute between two former partners of the business, for lack of payment and employee mistreatment by one of the partners.

-“This is the first line of investigation that we have, a conflict between employers. ...
-So far, we have not been able to locate the employees, but we are continuing the search,” said the attorney general, Oscar Montes de Oca.
+“This is the first line of investigation that we have, a conflict between employers,” said the attorney general, Oscar Montes de Oca.

-The potential victims have not yet been located, but a police search was launched when the incident was first reported, the attorney general’s office added.
+Capella said that the attorney general’s office would follow up with further details later in the day.

 Reporting by Miguel Angel Gutierrez; Additional reporting by Lizbeth Diaz; Writing by Rebekah F Ward; Editing by Anthony Esposito and Jonathan Oatis